JorgeBarredo14/carnyx/PoC-PWR_Piñata/README.md

 ## Overview

-This PoC showcases an automated pipeline for power consumption analysis on the STM32-F429ZI platform.
+This PoC demonstrates an automated pipeline for power consumption analysis on the STM32-F429ZI platform.
 Key features include:

 - Power trace collection from calibration and bug-induced executions
 - Preprocessing of power traces with outlier detection and imputation